nextcloud/documentation/developer_manual/app/appframework/angular.rst

 _Request
 ~~~~~~~~
-Used to make AJAX requests
+Used to make AJAX requests.

+TBD

 _Publisher
 ~~~~~~~~~~